seb-fae/Infrared/README.md

 # EFR32 Infrared

 This project shows how to send a frame on a GPIO with precise timings.
-Sending is perfomed by hardware (PRS, DMA, TIMER) and will not be affected by IRQ timings or CPU activity.
+Sending is perfomed by hardware (PRS, DMA, TIMER) and will not be affected by IRQ timings or CPU load.

 ![Alt text](ir_send.PNG?raw=true "Optional Title")